xde-mcp/ART/README.md

 **MCP•RL** enables you to train agents to effectively use any MCP (Model Context Protocol) server with minimal setup.
 Simply provide a server URL and MCP•RL will:

-1. Automatically discover available functionality
+1. Automatically discover server tools
-2. Create input tasks that utilize those tools
+2. Design input tasks that utilize those tools
 3. Train the model to improve performance on the MCP server using RULER
 4. Test on new tasks to validate the trained model